webiwg/historia-web-pt/registros/email/1984-04-01_kremvax-anuncia-conectividade-da-urss-para-usenet/index.md

 <.....>

-Well, today, 840401, this is at last the Socialist Union of Soviet Republics joining the Usenet network and saying hallo to everybody.
+Well, hoje today, 840401, this is at last the Socialist Union of Soviet Republics joining the Usenet network and saying hallo to everybody.

 One reason for us to join this network has been to have a means of